 Kimchi is made from fermented cabbages.
 It contains high amounts of probiotics and zinc, making it a superfood if you’re feeling a bit under the weather from digestive problems.

 Just like kimchi, sauerkraut is made from fermented cabbages.
-It contains healthy amounts of probiotics and zinc, making it a good addition to your diet when eating the best vegetables for digestion.
+It contains healthy amounts of probiotics and zinc, making it a great addition to your diet when getting your daily intake of veggies to help support your digestion.

-Fun fact: there’s almost 2 mg of zinc for every cup of green peas (5).
+Fun fact: there are almost 2mg of zinc for every cup of green peas.
 Peas are also high in fibre which can help stimulate the growth and health of gut flora in your large intestine.

-Leafy green vegetables such as kale also contain plenty of fibre, which supports a healthier balance of good bacteria in the gut (4).
+Leafy green vegetables such as kale also contain plenty of fibre, which supports a healthier balance of good bacteria in the gut.
 Fibre, together with sufficient fluid intake, also moves easily and quickly through your digestive tract.
-This makes a high-fibre diet important to maintaining gut health (6).
+This makes a high-fibre diet important to maintaining gut health.
 Leafy greens also contain important nutrients, like vitamin C, folate, vitamin K, and vitamin A.

 Eating a variety of vegetables is a great way to improve a balanced diet and support your digestive health.
 But if you can’t consume all the nutrients you need from a healthy diet alone, supplementation can work well alongside your daily diet plan.

-If you want to consider supplementation, Vitable Vitamins has a personalised vitamin subscription box that comes with vitamin delivery to anywhere in Australia.
-Pair these alongside a healthy diet and lifestyle, you can ensure that you receive the right support for digestion health and beyond.
+If you want to consider supplementation to help boost your digestive health, Vitable has a personalised vitamin subscription box that delivers to anywhere in Australia.
+Pair these with a healthy diet and lifestyle, you can ensure that you receive the right support for your digestive health and beyond.